Discover 5 natural solutions to treat crystals in dog urine

 How to treat crystals in dog urine naturally

-If you spot any warning signs, consult a vet immediately.
-UTI and kidney stones are not complicated but can be fatal if left untreated.
+UTIs and kidney stones are not complicated, but can be fatal if left untreated.

 Feed a healthy diet

 Many people buy a big bag of dry dog food and call it good.
-The reality is commercial food does not fulfill the nutrition your dog requires.
+The reality is that commercial food does not fulfill the nutrition your dog requires.

 Give healthy treats